 IV.
 Learning Objectives

-- Understand the basic UNIX operating system concepts and terminology.
+- Explain the basic Linux operating system concepts and terminology

 • plagiarism (turning in work not written by you, or lacking proper citation),